 The Hole Pattern tool uses the Normal style.
-This is optional; see 'Basic Concepts-Tool Attributes'.
+This is optional; see Basic Concepts-Tool Attributes.

-☐ Press the Option key and select the Hole Pattern tool from the Nuts & Bolts palette.
+Press the Option key and select the Hole Pattern tool from the Nuts & Bolts palette.
 The following dialog will appear:

-- ☐ Type the hole diameter-the standard PowerCADD math functions and mixed dimensional units may be used. - \Box Type the number of holes (vertically) in the hole pattern. - ☐ Choose if you want the hole pattern located a distance down from the mouse-click point, and type that distance. - ☐ Choose the number of rows in the pattern. - ☐ Type the vertical distance between the holes. - ☐ Type the horizontal distance between the holes.
+- ☐ Type the hole diameter-the standard PowerCADD math functions and mixed dimensional units may be used. - ☐ Type the number of holes (vertically) in the hole pattern. - ☐ Choose if you want the hole pattern located a distance down from the mouse-click point, and type that distance. - ☐ Choose the number of rows in the pattern. - ☐ Type the vertical distance between the holes. - ☐ Type the horizontal distance between the holes. - Choose if you want to place the hole pattern by end view or to draw the side view. - ☐ Choose round or slotted holes. - ☐ Choose if you want centerlines. - ☐ Choose a normal or black-filled hole.